Dilicor/ListTheseServersBot/README.md

-# RustBot
+# ListTheseServersBot
-A Discord bot designed for the Rust game, in Node.JS
+A Discord bot designed for the ListTheseServers web app providing notifications